cfengine/documentation/guide/installation/installation-enterprise-free-aws-rhel/putty-quick-start-guide.markdown

 It describes how to start using a free, open-source program called PuTTY, to securely connect a client computer to a CFEngine server, which is called a _hub_.

-Many of the tutorials to follow will refer to using PuTTY, especially if the client computer is using the Windows or Unix operating system—including Linux.
+Many of the tutorials to follow will refer to using PuTTY, if the client computer is using the Windows or Unix operating system—including Linux.

 The important thing about PuTTY is that it is a _secure_ way to connect a client to a server,